 Children identified as having special needs are observed by the SENDCo regularly.
-A variety of different types of observations are made as part of the process, which may look at general engagement for learning, or may be more diagnostic, as part of the four part cycle.
+A variety of different types of observations are made as part of the process, which may look at general engagement for learning, or may be more diagnostic, as part of our graduated approach.